-I value Hyatt points at 1.4 cents apiece, making the initial bonus worth over $1000.
+I value Hyatt points at 1.4 cents apiece, making the initial bonus worth $840.
 In fact they’re probably worth even more than that to me (revealed preference) since I find Hyatt is the Chase Ultimate Rewards partners I transfer to most

 - Most efficient way to spend for elite status.
 Spending on the card for elite status is more lucrative than with The World Of Hyatt Credit Card, though (which earns 2 elite night credits for each $5000 spent): the World of Hyatt Business Credit Card earns 5 elite qualifying nights with each $10,000 in spend on the card in a calendar year.
 That’s 25% more elite credit per $10,000 spent, though of course you may strand more spend reaching for it than when elite nights are awarded in $5000 spend increments.